 1. Tracking and Hunting

-After reading that title, you probably pictured a deer and a man waiting in the bushes readying his rifle.
+After reading that title, you probably pictured some hunting bait, a deer, and a man waiting in the bushes readying his rifle.
 That’s hunting in a nutshell: the practice of killing animals for reasons that vary depending on the scenario someone is placed in.

 Back in ancient times, hunting was far more complex.
 Practicing silent movement and carving out weapons from stone wasn’t enough.
 For our early ancestors to catch prey, they had to study the animals’ behaviors and anatomies in order to devise strategies on how to take them down.
 For instance, the Early North American hunters utilized tools known as “atlal” to hurl their spears.
 The high-velocity throws gave them the advantage, especially when dealing with big game like mammoths.